michaelgrund/sws_tools/03_modeling/README_mgrund.md

 --------------------------------------------------------------------------------------

-Official MATLAB Toolboxes required for running the modeling routines:
+Official MATLAB Toolboxes, which are required for running this modeling routines:

 - Deep Learning Toolbox
 - Mapping Toolbox